andela/rails-api-practice/README.md

 6. Let's do the same thing with the Suya Model.
 Let's first generate the model:

     ```Bash
-    rails g model Suya type:string spicy:boolean
+    rails g model Suya meat:string spicy:boolean
     ```

-    In this model, we are creating a Suya model, and a Suyas table where there is a type column with a string data-type.
+    In this model, we are creating a Suya model, and a Suyas table where there is a "meat" column with a string data-type.
 We're also creating a spicy column with a data-type of boolean.

     Let's try to migrate and see what happens: